cloudbase/cloudbase-init-ci/README.rst

 A **scenario** is composed of the following things:

-   - a **recipee**.
-A recipee is a class which knows how to prepare an instance, by installing required stuff, enabling privileges and so on.
-In the project, in ``argus.recipees.cloud`` there are recipees used in production for testing cloudbaseinit.
-Similar recipees can be provided.
+   - a **recipe**.
+A recipe is a class which knows how to prepare an instance, by installing required stuff, enabling privileges and so on.
+In the project, in ``argus.recipes.cloud`` there are recipes used in production for testing cloudbaseinit.
+Similar recipes can be provided.

    - an **image**, which is uploaded in glance.